tap349/tap349.github.io/_posts/2017-05-30-javascript.md

 `return` statement returns result from function - it's okay to use it if there is nothing else after `switch` statement.

+## comparison operators

+- equality (`==`)

+  type conversion (if operands have different types) => strict comparison, objects are equal if they have the same references.

+- identity/strict equality (`===`)

+  returns true if operands are strictly equal without type conversion, objects are equal if they have the same references.

 ## ES6

 ### Promise